This information is for people renting privately in Northern Ireland.

 - you sign a tenancy agreement and become a tenant

-If you go ahead with the tenancy, your landlord must protect the holding deposit if they keep it as a tenancy deposit.
+If you go ahead with the tenancy, the landlord may want to keep the holding deposit as a tenancy deposit.
+They would then need to protect it in a deposit protection scheme.